Tchibo/sap-developer-roadmap/cloud-developer-roadmap/SAP Capire/Localization/Replace standard UI texts.md

 source:
 aliases:
 ---
+> [!todo] Provide more input to the how-to in CAP
+> In a short paragraph outline what file is added and how it is referenced in the manifest.json

 The standard texts of a user interface based on  [[Fiori Elements]] can be customised.
 The customisation can either be general for the entire application or specific for certain entities.
 This makes it possible, for example, to display a specific message for all business partners when confirming a business partner.
 To do this, a localisation file must be stored in the manifest file of the app, which overwrites the desired standard texts.

 **Sources**